GeoMop/MLMC/python_coding.md

     If a small helper is needed only inside one expression or method, prefer a local `def` or `lambda`.
 Use a private `_*` helper only when it is reused or when keeping it separate clearly simplifies the surrounding code.
+  - Do not constrain the implementation by the tests at early stages of implementation.
+    Rather be open to radical rafactoring and rewrite of the tests.

 ### Antipaterns
   - Do not index tuple.
 To access tuple items, assign it to named local variables.
 That documents tuple components.